Legal Separation vs Divorce in New York: What’s the Difference?

 For the court to review your case and end your marriage officially, you need to complete the following steps:

-- Obtain a signed Judgment of Divorce, serve your spouse with it, and file it with the clerk’s office.
+4. Obtain a signed Judgment of Divorce, serve your spouse with it, and file it with the clerk’s office.
 After that, you are officially divorced.
+In 2026, many of these final steps are handled via the New York State Courts Electronic Filing (NYSCEF) system, which can provide a digital copy of your decree immediately upon the judge’s signature.

 What Makes a Separation Different from a Divorce?